jimmc414/claude-hooks-manager/README.md

 - **Add hooks** interactively or via command line
 - **Import/Export** hooks for backup or sharing
 - **Validate** settings.json for issues
+- **Visualize extensions** - see all skills, commands, and hooks in multiple formats
 - **Smart name resolution** - use short names when unambiguous
 - **Global and project scope** support
 - **No dependencies** - Python 3.8+ stdlib only